-- Devon and Cornwall 5 Day Group Tour – this tour leaves from London and is focused on England’s coastline, including the gorgeous beaches in Cornwall, the amazing rock formations in Devon and the awesome countryside in between.
+- Devon and Cornwall 5 Day Group Tour – this tour leaves from London and is focused on the UK’s coastline, including the gorgeous beaches in Cornwall, the amazing rock formations in Devon and the awesome countryside in between.
 Click here to learn more.

 The official advice is to get there before 11am on a summer day if you want to guarantee parking, as there are not really other parking options around and it can get filled up quickly.

 Once you actually arrive at the Kynance Cove parking lot, whether by taxi or by car, you will pay the small parking fee (free for members of National Trust) and then it’s either a 10 minute steep walk down to the cove during low tide, or a 15-20 minute higher walk on a flatter walk to the cove during high tide or if you have mobility issues and would prefer a more gentle walk.

 We took the high tide route coming down from the parking lot because the tide was coming in, but by the time we left we were able to take the low tide route back.

 I would only advise taking the low tide route if you have on appropriate shoes (read: not sandals or heels) and each member of your group is confident enough to take care of themselves during the walk.

 Part of the walk goes over some very awkwardly sized rocks on the beach, not small enough to just crunch over and not large enough to give you a lot of surface area on each one to jump between.

 Instead, it’s a bit of a precarious dance across them as you try not to slip and smash your face into the earth, so people who aren’t confident on their feet should stick to the higher route!

 Kynance Cove Beach is not spacious enough for you to bring your entire “living your best beach life” set.